 - Focus on a solution to the problem, not the person.
 You’re not attacking your spouse; you’re attacking the problem, and inviting your spouse to join you in finding a solution.
 Criticism, nagging, manipulation, the silent treatment, or angry outbursts make a solution less likely.
 A focus on finding a solution helps take the pressure off each of you individually and works to strengthen the relationship.

 This last point is so important even when the issue is a big one.
 For example, if your spouse is addicted to porn or alcohol the reason for your intervention is to move your marriage from the dysfunction to a place of healing and growth.
 If your spouse is having an affair you are seeking to open the door to transparency and restoration.
 If you are setting some difficult boundaries you are doing so in order to stop the deterioration and preserve the relationship.
+All those examples will cause a great deal of pain in your heart, which needs tending!!
+I’m talking here only about the difficult conversation with your spouse.

 You’ve planned the setting where you suspect your spouse will be most likely able to hear you.
 You’ve done your homework.
 You’re ready to broach the difficult topic.
 Here’s what that could look like as you begin.